gediz/mpv-wiki/Applications-using-mpv.md

 # Applications using mpv

 Here is a list of third-party programs which use mpv or libmpv in some form.
-These are **unofficial 3rd projects** with are not necessarily directly supported by mpv.
+These are **unofficial 3rd party projects** with are not necessarily directly supported by mpv.
 Anyone can add their own project by editing this wiki.

 ## GUI frontends